 - 3.4.1 The collateral should be in security format with the exception of other loans and advances that remain on the bank's balance sheet.
 Assets selected as collateral should provide adequate credit risk protection acceptable to the Bank, while also limiting any distorting effects on the securities market.
-Acceptable collateral that will be considered for the CLF comprises the following: - 3.4.1.1 Listed debt securities with a minimum credit rating of A- on a domestic rating scale (equivalent to BBB- on an international scale) by an eligible External Credit Assessment Institution (ECAI). - 3.4.1.2 Equities that are listed on the Johannesburg Stock Exchange's (JSE) main board and included in the Top 40 Index. - 3.4.1.3 Notes of self-securitised pools of high-quality residential mortgage loans - a) Notes of self-securitised pools of high quality residential mortgage loans, which are ring-fenced in an insolvency-remote structure or special-purpose institution (SPI), shall qualify as collateral for the CLF.
-Such self-securitised assets should be managed and controlled in a similar way as a normal securitisation.
-As required by the provisions of Government Notice No. 2 published in Government Gazette No. 30628 dated 1 January 2008 (the Securitisation Notice), the SPI created has to be insolvency remote. - b) The commercial paper created in this manner would be given an International Securities Identification Number (ISIN) and would be recorded in the collateral management system of the Bank as available for the CLF only.
-Once a bank needs to draw down on the CLF, a repurchase transaction will give effect to the true sale condition as required by the Securitisation Notice since the Bank will then become the owner of the commercial paper.
+While specific criteria may be agreed with individual banks on a case-by-case basis, acceptable collateral that will generally be considered for the CLF comprises the following: - 3.4.1.1 Listed domestic debt securities with a minimum credit rating of A- on a domestic rating scale (equivalent to BBB- on an international scale) by an eligible External Credit Assessment Institution (ECAI).
+For foreign listed debt securities, an international scale rating of BBB- or better will be accepted as collateral.

+3.4.1.2 Notes of self-securitised pools of high-quality residential mortgage loans

-- c) A bank will be allowed to create more than one SPI that could issue commercial paper to qualify as collateral for the CLF, provided that the criteria and conditions set by the Bank in its approval of the securitisation are complied with.
+- a) Notes of self-securitised pools of high quality residential mortgage loans, which are ring-fenced in an insolvency-remote structure or SPI, shall qualify as collateral for the CLF.
+Such self-securitised assets should be managed and controlled in a similar way as a normal securitisation as required by the provisions of Government Notice No. 2 published in Government Gazette No. 30628 dated 1 January 2008 (the Securitisation Exemption Notice), the SPI created has to be insolvency remote. - b) A bank will be allowed to create more than one SPI that could issue commercial paper to qualify as collateral for the CLF, provided that the criteria and conditions set by the Bank in its approval of the securitisation are complied with.
 The composition of the underlying portfolio of assets should be specified in the securitisation application.
 The collateral has to be lodged with the Bank when the application is approved.
-The chosen composition needs to be maintained throughout the approved period to use the CLF. - d) For the residential mortgage-backed securitisation structures only, an external credit rating will not be required if the underlying residential mortgages adhere to the criteria set out in Guidance Note 6/2013.
-The Bank, however, retains the option to require a rating. - e) In the event of draw-down, the Bank will agree to invest in the senior tranche of the securitisation structure and will provide liquidity equal to the face value of the notes (no haircut will be applied). - f) To ensure all requirements are in place before the event of drawdown, a bank applying for use of the CLF should also apply for the approval of the securitisation structure as done under its normal course of business.
-The securitisation structure will have to comply with the provisions of the Securitisation Notice.
-A pre-sale report produced by the rating agency (if externally rated) or by the bank itself (if internally rated) should form part of the application.
+The chosen composition needs to be maintained throughout the approved period to use the CLF. - c) For the residential mortgage-backed securitisation structures only, an external credit rating will not be required if the underlying residential mortgages adhere to the following criteria set out below.
+The Bank, however, retains the option to require an external rating. - (i) The residential mortgages shall comply with the definition as specified in regulation 23(6)(c) of the regulations relating to Banks (the Regulations). - (ii) The property against which a mortgage is granted shall be located in the Republic of South Africa.
+At the inception of the mortgage loan, the borrower should also be domiciled in South Africa. - (iii) Residential mortgages shall be denominated in rand.